MattHub43/Brightstream/README.md

   -   Create git repo
   -   create skeleton next.js
   -   Use AI to update next with the functions from the POC and style previously aquired.
-  -   Use Visual Studio Code to update local dev in real-time
+- use Visual Studio Code to update local dev in real-time for testing and code tweeks
 - Run and test locally and use claude "Code" to help with testing and debugging and committing to git.
 - Review AI generated code and make any changes
 - commit changed to git branch using Claude Code.
 - Use Claude Code for any lingering bugs found in branch testing.
-- Push changes to main in git and deploy in vercel.
+- Push changes to main in git and confirm deploy in vercel.

 ## Observations and roadblocks: